nickcash/open-data-500/readme.md

 ---
-title: A statistical summary of the Open Data 500 data
+title: A data dictionary of the Open Data 500 data
 ---
 The [Open Data 500](http://www.opendata500.com/download/) is "the first comprehensive study of U.S. companies using open government data to develop new products and services."